sheelaj123/Project_based_on_Loan_approval_system-/README.md

-This Project is Done By Mr. SHEELAJ BABU   B.Tech (IIIT-BHAGALPUR)
+This Project is Done By  SHEELAJ BABU   B.Tech (IIIT-BHAGALPUR)